v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     You will NOT be adding IP addresses to the allow or block lists.
 You can do this if you have a known IP address you would like to test against.
-It typically takes up to 1 hour to replicate the change within the system.
+It typically takes up to 1 hour to propagate the change within the system.
 For this lab, simply review the fact that you can create allowed and blocked lists of IP addresses.